jeffbski/redux-logic/docs/api.md

 This should be somewhat intuitive so that you include the parameters when you need to use them.
 In the first case, you are returning an object, promise, or observable so the values returned or resolved will be dispatched.

 In the second case you only have dispatch so like with the other hooks (validate/transform) you would be expected to call it exactly once.
+Due to confusion and misuse, it is likely that future version or redux-logic will remove this single dispatch form.

 And finally in the third case since done is included, it triggers multi-dispatch mode so you can freely dispatch as many items as necessary, just calling done when finished.
 You can also switch this mode on using processOptions.dispatchMultiple=true regardless of whether you include the `done` cb.
 In some situations like with a subscription, you might never need to end until cancelled, so you can just set the processOptions.dispatchMultiple to true and ignore the done since it isn't needed.